This post may contain affiliate links for your convenience. Read our disclosure policy.

-I’m sharing an easy tutorial for a burlap and felt flower spring wreath that anyone can follow.
+An easy tutorial for burlap and felt flower spring wreath that anyone can follow.
 Don’t spend a ton of money on a wreath when you can make your own!

 But this year, I thought “why not”?
 Let’s do something totally different.
 I’ve been wanting to make a “bubble” wreath for quite some time, I just never sat down to try it.
 I also had some felt sheets I had picked up in the hopes of making some rosettes with them.
 And because I’m a little obsessed with Washi Tape, I decided to make a miniature “Spring” banner to finish off the wreath.

 How to make a Burlap and Felt Flower Spring Wreath

 What you’ll need

 - Wire wreath form* (I used 12″ but you can make yours bigger)

 - Burlap ribbon* or fabric (I used 6″ wide ribbon)